BCDevOps/devops-platform-workshops/101-lab/content/11_debugging_containers.md

 ```
 You can also find the hostname listed in the web console in the `Adminstrator->Networking->Services` menu.

 - Curl the rocketchat service from your mongodb debug pod.
-Our service has the name `rocketchat-[username]`
+Our rocketchat service has the name `rocketchat-[username]`
     ```
     curl [servicename].[-dev].svc.cluster.local:3000
     ```